-254 Advanced Placement (AP) Psychology 1 Credit
+254 Advanced Placement (AP) Psychology

 Advanced Placement (AP) Psychology (11-12) is the systematic and scientific study of the behavior and mental processes of human beings.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major sub fields within psychology.
 Students will also learn the methods psychologists use in their science and practice.
 Students may earn three college credit hours, the equivalent of an introductory college class, by earning a qualifying score on the College Board's AP Examination.
 Successful completion of summer assignments prior to the class is recommended.
+Students enrolled in this course are required to take a district comprehensive final examination that will be worth 10% of their final grade.